LORD BYRON

 The village green - B's work-out routine involves 10 woollen cricket jumpers and a greatcoat

-Boatswain and Elizabeth wander on to the green - Boatswain leaps on B
+Boatswain and Elizabeth wander onto the green - Boatswain leaps on B

-B: Boatswain - you rogue! - you have repented and apologised to Mrs. Pigot - have you not, my most excellent of friends? -(ruffles ears) Stop eating that cat!! (rat scampers away) - oh, it was a rat - oons, that can't bode well
+B: Boatswain, you rogue!
+You have repented and apologised to Mrs. Pigot - have you not, my most excellent of friends? -(ruffles ears) Stop eating that cat!! (rat scampers away) - oh, it was a rat - oons, that can't bode well

 E: Are you aware, Byron, that your little green volume of poesy is causing much subterfuge and to-ing and fro-ing from Ridges the booksellers

-B: Yes? by whom - boneless bards and venomous reviewers?
+B: Yes?
+By whom - boneless bards and venomous reviewers?
 Reverend Becher?

-P: Ah no! by the veiled virgins of this parish! - 'twould seem the Infant Lord Byron is now a person of fame and renown
+P: Ah no!
+By the veiled virgins of this parish! - 'twould seem the Infant Lord Byron is now a person of fame and renown

 B: 'Twould appear so (breezily) - it is in every bookstore in the Capital, though Duchesses do not feel the same need for anonymity